wexond/browser-base/README.md

 # Features

-- **Built-in ad-block** Browse the web without any ads!
+- **Built-in ad-block** Browse the web without any ads.
-- **Beautiful and minimalistic UI** The tabs and address bar are located in the same toolbar to make more space for content.
+- **Beautiful and minimalistic UI** The tabs and address bar are located in the same toolbar to take less space.
-- **Right sided navigation drawer** Access to all features of Wexond by clicking the hamburger menu in the right of the toolbar!
+- **Right sided navigation drawer** Access to all features of Wexond very easily.
 - **Workspaces** Easily group tabs to workspaces and access them very fast.
 - **Expanded new tab page** Have all information such as news, weather or currency in only one page!